elmtree-askmo/cloudcannon-app/content/pricing.md

               description: Part of free 90 min
               activeStyle: true
     - _bookshop_name: pricing/contact
-      title: Pricing contact Section
+      title: Plans contact Section
-      content: Are you a university or institution interested in licensing QuickTakes for your students or employees?
+      description: Are you a university or institution interested in licensing QuickTakes for your students or employees?
 Email us at ${email}
       buttontxt: Email Us
       email: info@edkey.com